The stellar halo in Local Group Hestia simulations II. The accreted component: Action space ( ) and orbital analysis

-The previous section demonstrated that the accreted stellar populations have a complex structure in \ELz, \uv, \RVphi.
-In these kinematic coordinates, the mergers debris overlap with each other and with the in-situ stars heated up by merging events.
-In this section, we focus our analysis on the orbital actions, which are conserved under adiabatic changes of the gravitational potential of a galaxy~\citep{2008gady.book.....B} and, thus, the merger debris should be clustered in the actions space.
+In the previous section we demonstrate that the accreted stellar populations have a complex structure in \ELz, \uv, \RVphi.
+In these kinematic coordinates, the mergers debris overlap with each other and with the in situ stars heated up by merging events.
+In this section, we focus our analysis on the orbital actions, which are conserved under adiabatic changes of the gravitational potential of a galaxy~\citep{2008gady.book.....B} and, thus, the merger debris should be clustered in the action space.
 Although we already demonstrated that the last assumption is not exactly applicable for the HESTIA galaxies, it is still worth testing what we can learn about the mergers debris structure in the action space.

-This section only analyses the M31 galaxy in the 09-18~M31 simulation; however, we have tested that the results are similar to other M31/MW HESTIA galaxies.
-For the reference, in Fig.~\ref{fig2::actions1}~(top row) we show the $\rm X-Z$ density distribution for the in-situ and all accreted stars at $\rm z=0$ together with a population of survived satellites~(different colours correspond to different dwarf galaxies).
-Since we focus on the stellar halo, we remove from our sample in-situ and accreted stars located close to the galactic mid-plane~($|z|<1$~kpc) where the disc stars dominate and the impact of spiral arms and bar is more important in shaping the orbital actions space~\citep{2017ApJ...839...61T,2021MNRAS.500.2645T}.
+This section only analyses the M31 galaxy in the 09-18~M31 simulation; however, we tested that the results are similar to other M31/MW HESTIA galaxies.
+For reference, in Fig.~\ref{fig2::actions1}~(top row) we show the $\rm X-Z$ density distribution for the in situ stars and all accreted stars at $\rm z=0$ together with a population of surviving satellites~(different colours correspond to different dwarf galaxies).
+Since we focus on the stellar halo, we remove from our sample in situ and accreted stars located close to the galactic mid-plane~($|z|<1$~kpc) where the disc stars dominate and the impact of spiral arms and bar is more important in shaping the orbital action space~\citep{2017ApJ...839...61T,2021MNRAS.500.2645T}.